 The Ideal Project Manager

-I have managed close to 50 project managers over my career.
-(Don’t worry… I didn’t manage them all at once.)
-What I noticed above all is that ideal project managers need to look at the big picture and the details all at once.
+Having managed over 50 project managers over my career, I noticed above all else that ideal project managers need to look at the big picture and the details all at once.
 Without question, a project manager handles the details.
 But, ideal project managers will be able to see the big picture as well and present solutions in the context of the overall business need.